Gurobi/gurobi-optimods/docs/source/mods/qubo.rst

 QUBO: Quadratic Unconstrained Binary Optimization
 =================================================

-A quadratic unconstrained binary optimization (QUBO) problem is a combinatorial optimization problem with applications from finance and economics to machine learning (:footcite:t:`kochenberger2014ubqp`).
+Many :math:`\mathcal{NP}`-hard discrete optimization problems that naturally arise in application fields such as finance, energy, healthcare, and machine learning, can be mapped to a quadratically unconstrained binary optimization (QUBO) problem (:footcite:t:`kochenberger2014ubqp`), or equivalently to an Ising Hamiltonian (:footcite:t:`lucas2014ising`).
-A QUBO model is a special case of a mixed-integer quadratic program (MIQP) that has only binary decision variables and no constraints.
+Examples of such problems are max-cut, graph colouring, partitioning, and maximum independent set.
+A QUBO model is a mixed-integer quadratic program (MIQP) where the decision variables are restricted to take binary values and there are no explicit constraints.

-QUBO is :math:`\mathcal{NP}`-hard and for many classical problems such as maximum cut, graph coloring, and the partition problem, embeddings into QUBO have been formulated (:footcite:t:`glover2018tutorial`).

-QUBO models are also related to Ising models and used in adiabatic quantum computation, where a physical process called quantum annealing solves the models.
-As a consequence, there is a trend to convert arbitrary combinatorial optimization problems to QUBO models (which is a non-trivial procedure) to solve them finally with a quantum annealer.
-However, in many cases it is more efficient to directly solve the original problem with classical optimization methods and avoid the translation to QUBO.
+Since solving optimization problems typically requires significant computing resources, research in the development of novel computing architectures designed to solve QUBO problems has flourished in recent years (:footcite:t:`johnson2011quantum,matsubara2018ising,farhi2014quantum`).
+Such devices are fast, general-purpose, and power efficient.
+However, having to transform an optimization problem into a QUBO problem which is not as expressive and rich as MIP has significant drawbacks.
+It can make the problem significantly harder by penalizing the constraints into the objective function and expanding the solution space including both feasible and infeasible solutions.
+This remains to be an obstacle to the practical usage of special-purpose hardware in solving practically relevant optimization problems.
+Therefore, it is more efficient to avoid QUBO translations, if possible, and solve the problem as a MIP where the constraints are directly represented.

 Problem Specification